-Bristol Museum will be welcoming the Year of the Tiger with a range of live performances - from traditional Chinese dances to martial arts demonstrations.
-There'll also be a tiger detective trail where you can search for tigers throughout the museum (and channel your inner child).
+Bristol Museum will be welcoming the Year of the Rabbit with a range of live performances - from traditional Chinese dances to martial arts demonstrations.
+There'll also be a rabbit detective trail where you can search for rabbits throughout the museum (and channel your inner child).

 Got any more recommendations for how to celebrate Chinese New Year in Bristol?
 Let us know at @canvas_studentuk.

-The Canvas Glasgow team are celebrating with free treats in the Common Area all day and decorations across the building.
-Don't forget to check in and say Happy New Year / 新年快乐 to the team and enjoy a colourful gift to help decorate your Canvas room.
+The Canvas Glasgow team are celebrating with everyone's favourite - bubble tea!
+There will also have the Tracey's Bonanza Bingo to really celebrate in style!
+Don't forget to check in and say Happy New Year / 新年快乐 to the team.

 🚆 98 Byres Rd, Glasgow, G12 8TB - 20 min journey from Canvas Glasgow

 Or if you feel more comfortable staying at home, check out a few ideas for celebrating Chinese New Year virtually.